“I Was That Girl”—The Turnaround Story of Dana Kay

 When I got married to my now husband, we were carrying a lot of debt.
 We got paid once a month, and our finances just weren’t adding up.

 I’ve always been interested in finances, and I knew I wanted to dig out of the paycheck to paycheck struggle.
-I’ve tried a lot of budgeting apps.
+I’ve tried a lot of money apps.
 I used Mint for several years but found I was tracking my purchases after the fact and was not making progress in our debt reduction.
 Then I tried the Dave Ramsey envelope system.
 Really, you name it—I’ve used it.
 I even tried the old YNAB but couldn’t wrap my head around it.

 When I tried YNAB again in 2016, I was immediately hooked.
 I could finally see a big overview picture of our finances and it didn’t matter if I used cash, check, credit card—everything tied together.